zoobzio/pipz/docs/api/handle.md

 ## When to Use

 Use `Handle` when:
-- You need sophisticated error handling
+- You need to perform cleanup on failure (release resources)
-- Errors require different handling based on type
+- Errors require logging with additional context
-- You want to log/monitor all errors
+- You want to send notifications or alerts on failure
-- Error recovery is complex
-- You need error-driven workflows
+- You need to implement compensation logic
+- You want to collect metrics about failures
+- Different errors require different side effects

 ## When NOT to Use

 Don't use `Handle` when:
+- You just need to suppress errors (use `Fallback` with identity function)
 - Simple retry is sufficient (use `Retry`)
-- You just need a fallback (use `Fallback`)
+- You want to transform errors into values (use `Fallback`)
-- Errors should stop processing immediately
-- No error handling is needed
+- No cleanup or side effects are needed on failure

 ## Error Handler Access